teksek/teksek/README.md

 ---

-> And in this moment, I swear, we are infinite!
+> I don't see the limit, assimilate yourself!